khetansarvesh/NLP/README.md

       - FLAN PALM by Google

    - [Preference Alignment / Post Training](https://medium.com/p/0b67777fa7af/edit).
 Some famous models are :
-      - InstructGPT / ChatGPT by openAI:- Based Model used was GPT3
+      - InstructGPT by openAI:- Based Model used was GPT3
       - Google FLANG LaMDA and LaMDA2:- Base Model used was LaMDA
       - Google FLANG PALM:- Base Model used was PALM
       - Google FLANG T5:- Base Model used was T5